fpiesche/bbStats/README.md

-bbStats v2 - released DERP
+bbStats v2 - released 2012

 A stats webapp for the Bukkit Minecraft server mod, powered by the BigBrother plugin